 The picanha or the rump cap is the most prized cut of meat in Brazil and a hidden gem of South America.
 It’s extremely tender with a thick layer of fat - encapsulating the meat with a stupendous amount of juice and succulent beefy flavour.
 What's more, it is perfectly sized for sharing with your family.
 Try it on Christmas Eve, Boxing Day or even Christmas Day.

-A decade ago, we used to source this cut in London based on the advice of a good Brazilian friend.
-My husband has been dying to get his hands on some since he developed his Ultimate Steak Recipe.
+A decade ago, we used to source this cut based on the advice of a good Brazilian friend.
+We had been dying to get our hands on some since developing our Ultimate Steak Recipe.
 So, without any more whittering and chat, here is our visual guide on how to recreate this delicious meal in your own home…Dry the meat, generously apply your favourite rub and leave it in the fridge for 24 hours.
 Don't be shy, see how thick we apply it in the picture below.
 Our favourite rub and the science behind why we apply it so far in advance can be found by clicking here.

 Slow cook until it reaches your preferred internal temperature.
 We like it around 125°F. On this occasion, it took just over 4 ½ hours.
 You need a cooking thermometer to be able to consistently cook meat to your liking because every oven, barbeque and cut of meat is different.
 All our cooking thermometers come with a internal temperature guide.
 Our trusty ChefAlarm alerted us exactly when the meat was ready with its loud alarm.